 This Holocaust glossary contains terms pertaining to Jews and Judaism, anti-Semitism, Nazi racial policy and the Final Solution.
 It has been written and compiled by Alpha History authors.
 If you would like to suggest a term for inclusion in this glossary, please contact Alpha History.

-Term for the three largest religions (Judaism, Christianity and Islam) which all trace their origins back to Abraham.
+A term for the three largest monotheistic religions (Judaism, Christianity and Islam) which all trace their origins back to Abraham.

 Action T4 (or Aktion T4)